SHUR1K-N/RandomNinja-Random-Number-File-Generator/README.md

 ...and then generates a text document of randomized integers within the specified constraints; also supports zero-redundancy (non-repeating values).
 Ideal to aid in benchmarking sorting algorithms or any general usage scenario where large sets of random integers may be reqired (such as statistics).

-This project was created in Python, primarily for the purpose of testing my own [Double-Edged Sorting algorithm's](https://github.com/SHUR1K-N/Double-Edged-Sort) performance.
+This project was created in Python, primarily for the purpose of testing my own [**Double-Edged Sorting algorithm's**](https://github.com/SHUR1K-N/Double-Edged-Sort) performance.

-## Dependencies to "pip install"
+## Dependencies to PIP-Install
 - **tqdm** (for progress bars)
 - **colorama** (for colors)
 - **termcolor** (for colors)